 May I bring a friend to observe?

-Better yet, bring your friend and her child to participate in class and experience the joy of active music-making.
-Ask your friend to call or e-mail Ms. Carol to arrange for the free introductory class.
+Better yet, ask your friend to call or e-mail Ms. Carol to arrange for the free introductory class.
+Your friend will participate fully in class, with her child.

 As my child gets older, more and more activities are available for him/her?
 Why should I continue with music and movement classes?